raymanaeron/liblogger/README.md

 #### Controlled Flush Behavior

-The `force_flush` configuration option determines whether logs are immediately persisted to disk after writing.
+The `force_flush` configuration option determines whether logs immediately persist to disk after writing.
 This gives you control over the performance vs. reliability tradeoff based on the criticality of your logs.

 #### Safe Shutdown Protocol